Flood Fill Tool

 Tolerance

 This setting decides how many pixels the fill should be expanded after applying it.
-You can use this to grow the fill into the surrounding lines.
+You can use this to grow the fill into the surrounding lines or shrink it away from them.

 Feather

 Feathering blurs the fill.
 This smoothes out the edges, rather than having them be hard pixels.
-Feathering is applied after expansion.
+Feathering is applied after expansion or shrinking.

 Large feather values may take a while to process.